Hobart: Health

-A private hospital, Hobart Private Hospital is located adjacent to it and operated by Australian healthcare provider Healthscope.
-The company also owns another hospital in the city, the St. Helen's Private Hospital, which features a mother-baby unit.
+A private hospital, Hobart Private Hospital is located adjacent to the RHH and operated by Australian healthcare provider Healthscope.
+The company also owned another hospital in the city, the St Helen's Private Hospital, which featured a mother-baby unit but it was closed in 2023.
+A new Tasman private hospital in New Town was proposed on a former WIN News site, but abandoned in 2023.